 - A member entitled to attend and vote at the AGM is entitled to appoint a proxy/ proxies who may but need not be a member/members of the Company to attend and vote in his/her stead and Section 149 (1)(b) of the Act shall not apply. - When a member appoints more than one proxy the appointments shall be invalid unless he/she specifies the proportion of his/her shareholding to be represented by each proxy. - Where a member is an authorised nominee as defined under the Securities Industry (Central Depositories) Act, 1991, it may appoint at least one proxy in respect of each Securities Account it holds with ordinary shares of the Company standing to the credit of the said Securities Account. - 4.
 The instrument appointing a proxy shall be in writing under the hand of the appointer or his/her attorney duly authorised in writing or if the appointer is a corporation, either under its common seal or under the hand of an officer or attorney duly authorised. - 5.
-The instrument appointing a proxy must be deposited at the Registered Office of the Company at Aras 3, Perbadanan Kemajuan Negeri Perak, Menara A, No. 1-A, Jalan Meru Casuarina, Bandar Meru Raya, 30020 Ipoh, Perak Darul Ridzuan at least forty-eight (48) hours before the time appointed for holding the AGM or any adjournment thereof. - The registration for the above Meeting will commence on Friday, 12th June 2015 at 2.30 p.m.
+The instrument appointing a proxy must be deposited at the Registered Office of the Company at Perbadanan Kemajuan Negeri Perak, Aras, No. 1-A, Blok A, Menara PKNP, Jalan Meru Casuarina, 30020 Bandar Meru Raya, Ipoh, Perak Darul Ridzuan at least forty-eight (48) hours before the time appointed for holding the AGM or any adjournment thereof. - The registration for the above Meeting will commence on Thursday, 26 May 2016 at 10:30 a.m.